JuliaGPU/docker/README.md

 Usage
 -----

-The container is now ready for use:
+The container is now ready to use:

 ```
 nvidia-docker run -it local/juliagpu